 When it comes to your love life, everyone has an opinion, and if you are single, it doesn't matter if you are 24 or 64.
 You can take some advice from your friends but here is a better idea: you can listen to the pros.
 We have tapped dating coaches, professional matchmakers, and relationship experts for their best advice on dating after 40.

 There are many great options to choose from, but one thing we can all agree on is that there has never been a better time to find true love.
+It's always never too late to make use of those romantic ideas in your head.
+You can never go wrong with being comfortable with yourself and being all-out when expressing your love.
 No matter if you are getting back in the game after a divorce or breakup, you may have just not met the right person yet.
 You should let these words of wisdom inspire you to find your ideal mate.

 We are not this talking about the kind of person you want to be with, but think about the type of relationship you want to be in.
 Dating after 40 could mean having children if that's something you want, or it can mean meeting a parent who is already raising children.
 Grandchildren could even be in the mix.
 Decide if this is the deal-breaker for you or something you are open to exploring.
 It’s fine to be non-negotiable.
 And there is some good news: chances you are more skilled at knowing what you want now versus ten years ago.
 Maybe the 30-year old version of you was attracted to a guy with ambition until you realized it meant you two never got to spend any quality time together.